courselabs/devsecops/labs/pipeline/README.md

 </details>

-This is a simple example, but we don't want to just package binaries into images - we want to build them from source code, which we can do with a multi-stage builds.
+This is a simple example, but we don't want to just package binaries into images - we want to build them from source code, which we can do with a multi-stage build.

 ## Multi-stage Builds in Jenkins